imzqqq/chat/website/spec/attic/drafts/application_services.rst

 ========

-Application services provide a way of implementing custom serverside functionality on top of Chat without the complexity of implementing the full federation API.
+Application services provide a way of implementing custom serverside functionality on top of Matrix without the complexity of implementing the full federation API.
 By acting as a trusted service logically located behind an existing homeserver, Application services are decoupled from:

 * Signing or validating federated traffic or conversation history
 * Validating authorisation constraints on federated traffic
-* Managing routing or retry schemes to the rest of the Chat federation
+* Managing routing or retry schemes to the rest of the Matrix federation

-As such, developers can focus entirely on implementing application logic rather than being concerned with the details of managing Chat federation.
+As such, developers can focus entirely on implementing application logic rather than being concerned with the details of managing Matrix federation.

 Features available to application services include: